Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Townsend - Misty Morning

-Philip Limbrach Townsend was born in 1856 in St Anns, Soho, Middlesex, to parents Philip Townsend and Jane Townsend nee Sims.
+Philip Limbrach Townsend was born in 1856 in St Anns, Soho, Middlesex, to parents Philip Townsend, a dairyman and cow herder, and Jane Sims.
 His unusual middle name comes from that of his paternal grandfather, Limborough Townsend.
 It seems that over the years Philip's middle name was incorrectly recorded before becoming the name that adorns his grave, Limbrach.
-Philip Snr was listed on the 1861 Census as being a Dairyman and Cow Herder, a career that his son was to follow him in.

-In Westminster in 1878 Philip Limbrach married Elizabeth Weston.
+Philip can be first found on the 1861 Census living with his parents and siblings above the family Dairy at 26 Frith Street, Soho, London, Philip married Elizabeth Weston on 25th July 1878.
 Their marriage was to be a tragically short one.
 In 1884 they were blessed with the birth of their son Owen Stanley Townsend, who was to sadly die aged 12 in 1896.
 January 1886 saw the arrival of their second child, a son Aubrey Edward Townsend.
-Sadly Elizabeth died that very same month, possibly through childbirth or complications afterwards.
+Sadly, Elizabeth died that very same month, possibly through childbirth or complications afterwards.

 Tuesday 21 February 2012